wyu97/permgen/README.md

 ## Easy-to-use baseline implementation

 The baseline BART implementation can be found at [here](https://github.com/wyu97/Easy-use-BART).
 The repository contains the code to reproduce the baseline performance reported in our paper.
-All hyperparameters and evaluation process are the same as in this repository.
+All hyperparameters and evaluations are the same as in this repository.

 ## Output examples